litchipi/blog/posts/rust/containers_in_rust/part6.md

-The [linux manual page for capabilities][man-capabilities] have a very detailed explanation about the whole thing and is the best reference when searching for informations on the subject.
+The [linux manual page for capabilities][man-capabilities] have a very detailed explanation about the whole thing and is the best reference when searching for information on the subject.

 The great **LWN** website got a list of all articles regarding capabilities [here](https://lwn.net/Kernel/Index/#Capabilities)